 Ah, tropes: when you start reading through a submissions pile, you start to acquire pet peeves, and you start to notice overused tropes.
-Now, tropes become, well, tropes, because there can be something useful about them.
+Now, tropes become, well, tropes, because they’re useful.
 They get a job done.
-But if you’re a new writer, using one is going to out you!
+But if you’re a new writer, using one thoughtlessly is going to out you!

 Character describes herself in a mirror

 What does your character look like?
 Maybe she should take note of herself in the hallway mirror, or while brushing her teeth.
 Thing is, this is almost overdone.
 So be aware of that and try to do something fresh with it.

 It Was All a Dream!